 - Flexible hours available

 We are going through unprecedented times and many people are feeling heightened anxiety or experiencing new issues.
-Many people are going through a long period of isolation and would welcome the chance of having someone to listen to how they are feeling.
-Some maybe experiencing relationship problems which have either started or have intensified during lockdown.
+Many are going through a long period of isolation and would welcome the chance of having someone to listen to them.
+Some maybe experiencing relationship problems which have either started or intensified during lockdown.
 Worries about finances, work and the future in general are becoming widespread and the mental health of many individuals is being challenged.

-As a therapist, I can offer support you with your difficulties.
-Initially I would offer a free 30 minute introductory session, on video or phone, to explore what type of support you need.
-For example it could be:
+As a therapist, I can support you with your difficulties.
+Initially I offer a free 30 minute introductory session, on video or phone, to explore what type of support you need.

 About me and my therapy practice

 Choosing a therapist can be daunting, especially when you may be anxious and at a low ebb.
 If you’ve had no experience of working with one before it can be difficult to know who to choose.
 One of the most important things is to choose someone you feel comfortable with.